kailash-manasarovar/statement/docs/timeline/2023/may.md

 ### Harmony class that week

 - I used to walk from the conservatory to the tunnel after harmony class with Samuel Viciano Herranz on the way home.
-Every class that year.
+We did that every class that school year 2022-2023.
 - We would chat about stuff.
 His English was good.
 - You may remember I told you he had been studying singing at [Javea conservatory](../2022/september.md#harmony) and had changed to do piano and study with Domingo and it was never really clear why.
 His singing voice was great and he was too old to be studying piano again.
 - He was planning on becoming an English teacher.
 He kept telling me about the English teacher's course he was going to do over the summer online.